Ireland loses ‘global calling card’ as Apple snubs Athenry, claims IDA

 Seen & Heard: State agency warns of global investment fallout from tech giant’s decision

+News of the decision by Apple went global this week, with reports on its decision not to invest in Ireland being carried in major publications in North America, Europe, the Middle East and Asia.
+Photograph: Yui Mok/PA Wire

-The IDA has said that Ireland has lost a “global calling card for the west of Ireland” by missing out on a $1 billion investment by Apple in Athenry, Co Galway, after the project became bogged down in planning delays and objections, according to a report in The Sunday Business Post.
+IDA Ireland has said that Ireland has lost a “global calling card for the west of Ireland” by missing out on a $1 billion investment by Apple in Athenry, Co Galway, after the project became bogged down in planning delays and objections, according to a report in the Sunday Business Post.

 “In the foreign investment space, the signalling effect is very important,” an IDA spokesman said.